physimals/quantiphyse/README.md

    ROI, not the whole image.
     - Supervoxels does this already with great performance improvement.

- - Improve batch processing unification
-   - Most GUI tools now use the new Process system so they are available in batch

  - Support other file formats using NIBABEL.
    - DICOM conversion included where DCMSTACK is available

- - Improve /rethink generic maths/processing widget / console
-   - Need to link data grids with data

  - Add semiquantitative measures
    - Area under the curve